Must-know Malaysia Leave Types and Overtime Pay Rates

 While the Employment Act (1955) extends maternity provisions to all female employees (not just low-paid workers and their supervisors), the Employment (Amendment) Bill 2021 eliminates this extension.
 Thankfully, the Malaysian government is expecting to restore this extension via ministerial guidance during a review of the EA’s earnings ceiling.

-Don’t forget that the paid maternity leave policy will only apply to a female employee for her first five childbirth.
+Note: Don’t forget that the paid maternity leave policy will only apply to a female employee for her first five children!

-What if a female employee is unfit for work due to an advanced state of pregnancy?
-In this case, the employee may need to begin her maternity leave earlier.
-In order to be eligible for advanced maternity leave, she would need to fulfil the following conditions:
+However, if you are unfit for work due to an advanced state of pregnancy, you may need to begin your maternity leave earlier.
+In order to be eligible for advanced maternity leave, you would need to fulfil the following conditions:

-1. Apply for maternity leave 14 days ahead of her confinement date
+1. Apply for maternity leave 14 days ahead of your confinement date

 2. Get certified for earlier maternity from a medical officer or registered medical practitioner that is either: